-If you are wondering when it is time to stop holding your baby to sleep, the answer is likely different for your family than it is for another person’s family.
-Laying the foundation for your baby to sleep on their own will greatly improve the quality of their sleep and yours too.
+Laying the foundation for your baby to sleep on their own will greatly improve the quality of their sleep and yours.

-During the newborn stage we must do whatever it takes to help our babies sleep and stay well rested.
-This can include rocking them to a certain tempo, honing your swaddling technique, or strolling around the neighborhood in a peculiar zig-zag pattern.
+During the newborn stage there are no rules and we can do whatever it takes to help our babies sleep and stay well rested.
+This can include rocking them to a certain tempo, honing your swaddling technique, or strolling around the neighborhood.
 It is not uncommon after several weeks of taking heroic measures to help your newborn sleep, to adopt these strategies as your go-to methods.
 If you are feeling exhausted, and your baby does not sleep well despite your constant assistance, it is time to update your approach to sleep.

 Sleep Milestones in the First Year

 After the newborn stage, you want to know what sleep will look like.
-You know at some point they should be able to sleep independently.
-You want to know how to stop holding your baby to sleep.
-It can be difficult to select and commit to a single strategy.
+You know at some point they should be able to sleep independently and you want to know how to stop holding your baby to sleep but it can be difficult to select and commit to a single strategy.
 Part of the challenge is the overwhelming amount of anecdotal, inconsistent, and inapplicable information available to you.
 It is important to understand how your baby sleeps now and the changes that will happen as they mature.

 Sleep Milestone #1

 Sometime between 6-8 weeks your baby’s brain can make associations.
-When you smile at them and they smile back you’ll know they’ve reached this milestone.
+When you smile at them and they smile back you know they’ve reached this milestone.
 They build strong associations from repeated behavior.
 When they cry and get fed or feel sleepy and always get rocked to sleep, associations are being reinforced.
-You can help them associate their crib or bassinet with sleep.
-Repeatedly place them down in their crib when they are tired, or already asleep.
+You can help them associate their crib or bassinet with sleep by repeatedly placing them down in their crib when they are tired, or already asleep.
 If they wake right away, do your best to soothe them and keep them there.
-This teaches them they are safe to sleep on their own and you will always return when sleep is over.
+This teaches them they are safe to sleep on their own and allow them to start feeling safe and secure in their sleep space.

 Sleep Milestone #2

 By 16 weeks their circadian rhythm develops, and you can schedule their sleep by the clock.
-You may notice they get sleepy at consistent times of day.
-Start to use a consistent schedule for naps and night sleep.
+You may notice they get sleepy at consistent times of day and you can start to use a consistent schedule for naps and night sleep.
 Your baby will feel safe and secure to sleep on their own if you always put them to sleep in the same safe place.
 Use a consistent pre-sleep routine before putting them down for sleep to trigger their brain that sleep is coming next.

 Why Your Pediatrician May Not Be Much Help